data-mechanics/course-2017-fal-proj/README.md

 ```
 python3 execute.py bkin18_cjoe_klovett_sbrz
 ```

+* cd into the "visualization/" directory.
+'''
+python server.py
+'''

+Enter in a number of means to be used as a value for k in the k-means algorithm.
+Our implementation allows for 1-21 means.
+Enter in a number of routes to be used as the number of routes returned by the z3-solver.
+Toggle whether markers should be generated.
+If enabled, the map will take roughly 0.5 to 2.0 seconds per marker to generate, with a marker existing for each route returned by the z-3 solver.
+This runtime increase appears to be due to limitations on the standard usage limits of Google Maps' geocoder API, which allows for a limited number of queries per second.
+For more information, [see here](https://developers.google.com/maps/documentation/geocoding/usage-limits).
+To monitor the current progress, check the terminal window running python server.py once "submit" has been clicked.
+In some cases the server might time out in the generation of markers, especially for high number of routes.
+Click "submit."

 # course-2017-fal-proj
 Joint repository for the collection of student course projects in the Fall 2017 iteration of the Data Mechanics course at Boston University.